rishabg/unifi_checker/README.md

 # Unifi Checker
 Check stock on unifi products online since the stock notifications don't seem to work correctly.

-## Disclaimer: This will break at some point when ubiquity changes layout for their website or product pages.
+## Disclaimer: This will break at some point when ubiquiti changes layout for their website or product pages.

 ## How to use